 The intelligence of Solar Smart extends to the handheld remote; bidirectional feedback display is the most noteworthy to the end user.
 The large and readable display provides feedback on a number of critical items including; Open / Close status displayed in percentage, operator and remote battery levels, solar charge rate, temperature automatic functions, and several other advanced programming options.
 A single remote can be paired with one or multiple operators within range.

-Solar Smart is now available to be controlled from other devices such as thermostats, home/building automation systems, security systems and etc. - with the use of wired External Control Inputs (ECI) on a dedicated remote – ECI Remote.
+Solar Smart is now available to be controlled from other devices such as thermostats, home/building automation systems, security systems and etc. - with the use of wired External Control Inputs (ECI) on a dedicated remote – ECI Box.

 Solar Smart is a battery powered, solar charged, chain driven motorized window and skylight operator.
 In the preferred configuration, the unit is connected to the supplied solar panel installed outside, which provides sufficient electric charge to the internal rechargable battery pack.
 Solar Smart provides a very green solution to home automation.